-15 4 Summary and conclusions
+4 Summary and conclusions

-Size resolved aerosol number fluxes within the particle size range 0.25- $2.5\,\mu m$ diameter were measured with the eddy covariance method from the top of a 53 m high tower over the Amazon rain forest in the Cuieiras Reserve, Brazil.
+Size resolved aerosol number fluxes within the particle size range $0.25-2.5 \,\mu$ m diameter were measured with the eddy covariance method from the top of a 53 m high tower over the Amazon rain forest in the Cuieiras Reserve, Brazil.
 The measurements included a longer period in the relatively clean wet season and a shorter period in the more polluted dry season.

-The median aerosol number concentration within the OPC size range (0.25-2.5 μm diameter) in this study was 33 cm $^{-3}$ in the wet season and 122 cm $^{-3}$ in the dry season, which represents roughly 5% and 8% of the total number of particles in the wet and dry season, respectively.
-Aerosol number concentration within the two largest size bins, representing particle diameters between 1.6 and 2.5 μm , were at maximum at night in the wet season.
-This night time maximum was likely as a result of primary biogenic aerosol emission and may be related to fungal spores as has been observed in previous studies in the Amazon basin.
+The median aerosol number concentration within the OPC size range $(0.25-2.5 \,\mu\text{m}$ diameter) in this study was $33 \,\text{cm}^{-3}$ in the wet season and $122 \,\text{cm}^{-3}$ in the dry season, which represents roughly 5% and 8% of the total number of particles in the wet and dry season, respectively.
+Aerosol number concentration within the two largest size bins, representing particle diameters between 1.6 and 2.5 μ m, were at maximum at night in the wet season.
+This night time maximum was likely as a result of primary biogenic aerosol emission and may be related to fungal spores as has been observed in previous studies in the Amazon Basin.

-The aerosol number flux of the total OPC size range on average pointed downward in both the wet season and dry season.
-The deposition flux, however, was considerably larger in the dry season, probably to a large extent due to the much higher number of particles in the dry season.
+The vertical aerosol number flux of the total OPC size range on average pointed downward in both the wet season and dry season.
+The net deposition flux, however, was considerably larger in the dry season, probably to a large extent due to the much higher number of particles in the dry season.

 The investigation of the size resolved fluxes within the OPC size range showed that the sign of the vertical particle flux may differ for different particle sizes.
-For the five lowest OPC channels, representing particle diameters of 0.25-0.45 μm , downward fluxes dominated in more or less all wind sectors.
-This is an indication that the source of primary biogenic aerosol particles may be low in this particle size interval.
+For the five lowest OPC channels, representing particle diameters of 0.25-0.45 μ m, downward fluxes dominated in more or less all wind sectors.
+This is an indication that the source of primary biogenic aerosol particles is low in this particle size interval.
+Transfer velocities in this particle size range were observed to increase with increasing friction velocity and particle diameter.

 To be able to investigate the vertical flux also of the larger particles within the OPC size range, nine size bins were summed up to obtain a higher number of counts.
-In the resulting particle diameter interval, 0.5-2.5 μm , the vertical number flux depended highly on wind direction.
+In the resulting particle diameter interval, $0.5-2.5 \,\mu$ m, the net vertical number flux depended highly on wind direction.
 In wind sectors with higher anthropogenic influence, deposition fluxes dominated.
 In the cleaner wind sectors, however, emission fluxes dominated.
-The net emission fluxes within the clean sectors are likely explained by primary biogenic aerosol emission.
-The net deposition fluxes in wind sectors associated with higher anthropogenic influence are probably due to deposition of anthropogenic particles, masking the biogenic aerosol emission.
+The net emission flux within the clean sectors is likely explained by primary biogenic aerosol emission.
+The net deposition flux in wind sectors associated with higher anthropogenic influence is probably due to deposition of anthropogenic particles, masking the biogenic aerosol emission.

-The net emission number flux of the 0.5-2.5 μm particles peaked at 15:00 LT in the afternoon and seemed to be best correlated with horizontal wind speed through the equation where F is the emission number flux of 0.5-2.5 μ m particles [m-2 s-1] and Uis the horizontal wind speed [ms-1] at the top of K34.
+The net emission number flux of the $0.5-2.5 \,\mu\text{m}$ particles peaked at $15:00 \,\text{LT}$ in the afternoon and was well correlated with horizontal wind speed through the equation where F is the net emission number flux of $0.5-2.5 \,\mu\text{m}$ particles $[\text{m}^{-2} \text{ s}^{-1}]$ and U is the horizontal wind speed $[\text{ms}^{-1}]$ at the top of K34.

-$$log{10}F = 0.47 \cdot U + 2.26$$
+$\log{10} F = 0.48 \cdot U + 2.21$